ku-asteam/P2P-data/README.md

 ### init
 ```
-p2p_data.init(room_id);
+p2p_data.init(room_id, url);
 ```
 Start establishing peer to peer connection.
-Peers with the same room_id are connected.
+Peers with the same 'room_id' are connected.
+The parameter 'url' indicates a signal server.

 ### sendDataToPeers
 ```